dmadisetti/scipy_proceedings_2026/README.md

 Submit your papers as a MyST Markdown ([mystmd.org](https://mystmd.org)), narrative Jupyter Notebook, or LaTeX file via PR against this repository.
 Please only use LaTeX if you are already familiar with writing papers in LaTeX.
-The build process are using the `mystmd` CLI, which allows us to support a web-first reading experience.
+The build process uses the `mystmd` CLI, which allows us to support a web-first reading experience.

 This is the first year the SciPy proceedings are accepting interactive notebooks and computational environments.
 These are also supported natively by the `mystmd` tools.
 By submitting a Jupyter Notebook, you are bringing your publication closer to your research, facilitating reproducibility, and allowing for interactive figures that more deeply communicate your results.
-However, as this is the first year notebooks are accepted, the Proceedings Co-chairs are still refining the constraints around interactivity.
-If you are interested in submitting a notebook, you are welcome to reach out to the Proceedings Co-chairs for help.
-If your submission includes large datasets, a complex environment, or intensive computation we will do what we can to make publication possible!
+If you are interested in submitting an interactive notebook, please contact the Proceedings Co-chairs using the `@scipy-conference/2025-proceedings` team.

 During the Open Review Period authors should work with their reviewers to refine and improve their submission.